dfandrich/speakout-account-info/README.md

 Set `mailer` to a command that takes an e-mail message with headers on stdin and mails it.
 This defaults to `sendmail -oi -t`.

+Set `curl` to a curl-impersonate command.
+This defaults to `curl_ff109`. curl-impersonate is a version of curl that closely mimics the ways browsers perform requests; regular curl no longer works since March 2023.
+If you don't have curl-impersonate installed but do have Docker, you can set this to:

+    docker run --rm -v $curldir:$curldir lwthiker/curl-impersonate:0.5-ff curl_ff109

+to run curl-impersonate in a Docker container.
+The variable `$curldir` is automatically replaced by the temporary directory in which various files are placed that are needed by curl to perform a request.

 The `speakoutinforc` file is actually a Bourne shell script so shell quoting rules are in effect.